Skip to main content

 Monitored supervision means that the RN assesses and plans for care of the client, assigns duties to the nursing assistant according to the nursing care plan, and evaluates client outcomes as an indicator of the CNA's competency.
 Hours worked under the direction of a physician would not count as CNA hours.

-A: The CNA (at level 1 and 2) may only administer over-the-counter (OTC) suppositories, topical barrier skin creams/ointments, and OTC pediculicides (treatment for lice).
+A: The CNA may only administer over-the-counter (OTC) bowel evacuation suppositories, topical barrier skin creams/ointments, anti-fungal ointments/powders, and pediculicides (treatment for lice).
 The CNA needs to receive direction from the nurse to administer/apply these items.

-The CNA may not administer medications beyond the listed items even if given specific instructions by the nurse.
+The CNA may not administer medications beyond the items listed above even if given specific instructions by the nurse.
 Assisting a client to take their medications is also not within the authorized duties for the CNA.

 Many facilities include items on the Medication Administration Record (MAR) that are not medications such as tube feedings or oxygen.
 The CNA may work with tube feedings and oxygen as described in the Division 63 Authorized Duties.